m4ce/zabbix-vmware_esxi/README.md

 vim-cmd vimsvc/auth/entity_permission_add vim.Folder:ha-folder-root 'zabbix' false CIM_ReadOnly true
 ```

-Before importing the XML template, you can optionally add the following value mappings into Zabbix (this is really for cosmetic reasons):
+Before importing the XML template through the web interface, you can optionally add the following value mappings into Zabbix (this is really for cosmetic reasons, mainly to make latest data look prettier and errors a bit more human friendly).

 ```
 mysql> SELECT name, value, newvalue FROM valuemaps INNER JOIN mappings ON valuemaps.valuemapid = mappings.valuemapid WHERE name LIKE 'VMware%';